Chart Color Schemes

 Mornington - Warrane features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households account for 62.7% of all households, including 21.6% couples with children, 21.6% couples without children, and 17.8% single parent families.
-Non-family households constitute the remaining 37.3%, with lone person households at 32.1% and group households comprising 5.1%.
-The median household size is 2.3 people, which is smaller than the Greater Hobart average of 2.4.
+Family households dominate at 62.7% of all households, comprising 21.6% couples with children, 21.6% couples without children, and 17.8% single parent families.
+Non-family households make up the remaining 37.3%, with lone person households at 32.1% and group households comprising 5.1% of the total.
+The median household size of 2.3 people is smaller than the Greater Hobart average of 2.4.

 Frequently Asked Questions - Households